Dan Cronin: Government consolidation

 By 2018, reforms of the county's election commission had achieved roughly $3 million in savings.
 Cronin proposed merging the election commission into the county clerk's office, expected to save as much as an additional $300,000 annually.
 In 2017, Senators Harmon and Chris Nybo proposed a bill that would have consolidated the two agencies and established a five-member oversight board within the clerk's office.
 The board would have included two Democrats and two Republicans appointed by Cronin as county board chairman, with the county clerk serving as the board's fifth member and chairman.
 Some opponents were against giving Cronin the authority to appoint commissioners to the oversight board, and other opponents expressed concerns about the anticipated salaries of the commissioners in the expanded board.
 Cronin countered that the full county board would review and approve appointments to the election board, a power that the county board had not previously held.
 He also expected that salaries of the new election board to fall from the annual pay for commissioners at the time: $27,500.
 The proposal passed the Senate, but stalled in the House rules committee.

 A separate bill, introduced in the House in February 2018, proposed to consolidate the agencies without creating a separate board.
 A non-binding countywide referendum was held on the matter in March of that year, with 56% of voters supporting consolidation.
 During the same election, the election commission faced technical issues that caused significant delays in reporting the results, accelerating calls for the merger to take place.
 In May 2018, the General Assembly passed legislation that would allow the county board to finalize the merger without creating a separate board.
 In January 2019, the county board formally dissolved the election commission, despite a request from County Clerk Jean Kaczmarek to delay the merger until May.

-Cronin has also suggested eliminating the county recorder's office and consolidating it with another county office or department.
+Cronin has also suggested consolidating the county recorder's office, which is not a constitutional office in Illinois, with another county office or department.
 As of 2020, Cronin's efforts to consolidate agencies in DuPage, including the election commission, were expected to save $145 million over a 20-year period.